sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 }
 ```

-The latest wheel files can be fetched directly from PyPI,
+The latest Wheel files can be fetched directly from PyPI,
 using their official package URLs,
-even in a mix with releases in the legacy dependency format.
+even in a mix of releases in the legacy dependency format.

 Note that a fixed version can be specified by the URL.